marek-miller/clap-fundsp/README.md

-#clap-fundsp-example
+# clap-fundsp

-An example how to plug FunDSP into nih-plug.
+An example how to plug FunDSP into a nih-plug template.

 This is a modified version of Gain from: https://github.com/robbert-vdh/nih-plug/blob/master/plugins/examples/gain/src/lib.rs